nguyenphuminh/catniff/README.md

 # Catniff

-Catniff is a small and experimental tensor library and autograd engine inspired by [micrograd](https://github.com/karpathy/micrograd).
-The name is a play on "catnip" and "differentiation".
+Catniff is an experimental tensor ops library and autograd engine inspired by [micrograd](https://github.com/karpathy/micrograd), and its name is a play on "catnip" and "differentiation".
+The project is heavily in-dev currently, so keep in mind that APIs can be unstable and backwards-incompatible.

 ## Setup